 Other vomiting and dizziness symptoms may include:

 Determining the reasons for dizziness and nausea involves several steps to confirm the underlying factor.
+Proper diagnosis helps identify specific triggers, including causes of lightheadedness in women, such as hormonal changes, anemia, or dehydration.
 Here are the critical points in the diagnostic process:

 Evaluation of past medical history to understand the health concerns and medications you are taking.